Updated: Mar 15

 See that tiny line on the left, the one that’s only visible because I doubled it from its original size?
 Yeah.
 Running the numbers above, nonfiction writing is over 200 times as profitable as fiction writing.
-It tell you this because my first paid nonfiction article was in the industry where I had been working before I became a writer.
+It tells you this because my first paid nonfiction article was in the industry where I had been working before, I became a writer.

 When you’re wondering where you’ll find nonfiction markets to by your words, ideas and expertise, look to these options for starters.

 If you like those apples, here are a few more to add to the bushel:

 You can take a single nonfiction idea and spin it into a dozen saleable articles without looking like a jerk.

 Marketing copy is an excellent source of recurring work at 10 cents to a dollar per word.

 In the past few years, nonfiction books have started hitting serious bestseller, lottery winner sales.

 Nonfiction is much easier to write than fiction.
 That means you write more words per day, at a higher pay rate per word.

 Nonfiction magazines and websites are far more open to repeat contributors.

 Nonfiction books and articles have a much longer self-life than fiction.
 People buy them or bring them up years after their publication.